akirosingh/BetaHangtime/README.md

 # BetaHangtime

-BetaHangtime is a web application that allows users to analyze rock climbing videos by recording and analyze their keystrokes as a proxy for hand movements over time.
+BetaHangtime is a web application that allows users to analyze rock climbing videos by recording and analyzing their keystrokes as a proxy for hand movements over time.
 By pressing and holding F (Left Hand) and J (Right hand), users can track their movements and obtain statistics on rock climbs they care about.

 ## Table of Contents
 - [Demo](#demo)